luciusmagn/magnusi.tech/posts/huoh.md

 Right.

 Rat collapses for a moment, she feels like her head is going to split.
 Left.
 Right.
 Left.
 Right.
-After a moment, she regains some her composure and starts to run again.
+After a moment, she regains some of her composure and starts to run again.

 Alas, her sprint leads to a dead end.
 This is why one should pay attention to maps and facts.
 Not knowing what you get into predicts loss,